arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 The entire procedure is divided into three distinct stages:

-* __Modbus TCP Configuration__ is the foundational step where we initialize the Opta™ device with Modbus TCP and other essential properties intrinsic to the device.
-A pivotal component of this stage is the IP configuration, which is essential for Modbus TCP communication and will be defined within the Arduino sketch.
+* __Modbus TCP Configuration__ is the essential step in initializing the Opta™ device with Modbus TCP and other properties.
+A key component of this stage is the IP configuration, which is important for Modbus TCP communication and will be defined within the Arduino sketch.

-  During this stage, the Modbus TCP role, either Client or Server, is designated to the Opta™ device.
-Based on this role within the Modbus TCP, either the 'Status variables' are delineated or the Modbus node is defined to determine the communicating devices using this protocol.
+ The Modbus TCP role, Client or Server, is assigned to the Opta™ device during this stage.
+Based on this role within the Modbus TCP, either the *`Status variables`* are set or the Modbus node is defined to determine the communicating devices using this protocol.

-* __PLC Program__, developed subsequent to device initialization, it is grounded in Modbus TCP and other properties.
-The beauty of this stage is the absence of a need for detailed configurations or programming related to Modbus TCP settings in the PLC code.
+* __PLC Program__ is created after the device is initialized and configured for Modbus TCP and other basic settings.
+At this stage, there is no need for complex configurations or specific Modbus TCP programming in the PLC code.

-  The process has been simplified for user convenience.
-By merely referencing predefined variables in your PLC code, the system autonomously manages data exchange via Modbus TCP.
-This method capitalizes on the device's earlier initialization, thus cutting down on redundant steps and bolstering efficient communication.
+ The process is designed for ease of use.
+The system automatically handles data exchange through Modbus TCP by referencing predefined variables in the PLC code.
+This approach leverages the device's initial setup, reducing repetitive tasks and ensuring efficient communication.

-* __System Operation__ represents the anticipated outcome post the Modbus TCP configuration and the execution of the PLC program based on the developer's designed logic.
-Consequently, we can observe the device engaging in communication with other devices through Modbus TCP.
+* __System Operation__ refers to the expected result after configuring Modbus TCP and running the PLC program based on the developer's logic.
+This setup allows the device to communicate seamlessly with others using Modbus TCP.

-The provided diagram underscores the consistency in the Modbus TCP configuration across Arduino devices using the PLC IDE.
-A salient feature of this system is its adaptability.
-Irrespective of the Modbus TCP configurations, the PLC program can operate effectively and reliably.
-This autonomous nature guarantees its interoperability and versatility in a variety of scenarios.
+The accompanying diagram highlights the uniformity of Modbus TCP configurations across Arduino devices within the PLC IDE.
+A key advantage of this system is its flexibility.
+The PLC program works reliably regardless of specific Modbus TCP settings.
+This independence ensures the system's adaptability and compatibility across diverse applications.

-Furthermore, when it comes to creating or customizing the PLC code, we are not restricted in terms of programming language.
-The system supports the IEC61131-3 standard, which means it can be designed with preferred language from the suite defined under this standard.
-This adaptability allows for both ease of use and precision in program development.
+The PLC code is also highly customizable, offering support for the IEC61131-3 standard.
+It allows developers to choose from multiple programming languages within the standard, allowing simplicity in program creation.

-Having provided an overview of the entire process, we can now delve into the specifics.
+With this overview in mind, let’s explore the details further.

 ## Instructions